kotmatross28729/ItemPhysic/README.md

 - [In-Game Config Manager](https://github.com/CreativeMD/IGCM/tree/1.7.10) (optional)

 #### TODO:
-- Add a config to change the swimItem list (the one that determines if an item should float).
+- ~~Add a config to change the swimItem list (the one that determines if an item should float).~~
-- Add a config to change the burnItem list (the one that determines if an item should burn when thrown in fire/lava).
+- ~~Add a config to change the burnItem list (the one that determines if an item should burn when thrown in fire/lava).~~
-- Add a config to invert either one of, or all those lists.
-(Some people don't want items to be fireproof by default)
+- ~~Add a config to invert either one of, or all those lists.
+(Some people don't want items to be fireproof by default)~~
 - Add in-game config manager support for all the above.
+- Fix floating items spinning eternally when they reach the surface
+- Fix floating items even more (some items still seem to be hardcoded somehow)
+- Fix the build.gradle to correctly generate the manifest file, and to stop using the eclipse folder for .minecraft (Sorry, you will have to deal with it for now).
+- Fix item despawn option not working.
 - Maybe backport some functions to be able to choose stuff like if an item should be cactus-resistant from newer versions.